brandnewbox/bnb-on-rails-book/stimulus.md

 Done in 13.31s.
 Webpacker now supports Stimulus.js 🎉
 ```
 You now have Stimulus installed and ready to use in your application.
-Next, we'll build out the partials that we referenced in our books `shohw` view — `books/reviews` and `books/all` — using Stimulus controllers, targets, and actions.
+Next, we'll build out the partials that we referenced in our books `show` view — `books/reviews` and `books/all` — using Stimulus controllers, targets, and actions.

 ## Step 5 — Using Stimulus in Rails Partials
 Our `books/reviews` partial will use the [form_with form helper](https://api.rubyonrails.org/v5.2.3/classes/ActionView/Helpers/FormHelper.html) to create a new review object.
 It will also make use of Stimulus's three core concepts: